 Kamaru Usman could also fight another pound for pound ranked fighter on this post-UFC Atlanta journey

-Kamaru Usman indicating his desire for a clash with the number five ranked pound for pound UFC fighter in Dricus du Plessis certainly shows gamesmanship.
-But the former kingpin of 170 pounds could potentially find himself on a colission course with the UFC's number one pound for pound ranked fighter prior to that desired DDP clash depending on how things play out.
+Kamaru Usman could potentially find himself on a collision course with the UFC's No. 1 pound-for-pound ranked fighter prior to that desired Dricus du Plessis clash, depending on how things play out.

 Islam Makhachev's coach Javier Mendez believes in the possibility that the 38-year-old could end up fighting Makhachev in the future and indicated as such during an interview on Submission Radio.

 "[Usman's] right in line with JDM, 100 percent.
 I think all those guys are really trouble for everybody.
-Shavkat [Rakhmonov], Ian Garry, there's so many guys in that division that Islam hasn't fought either."
+Shavkat [Rakhmonov], Ian Garry, there are so many guys in that division that Islam hasn't fought either."